 Should I consider enrolling in a distance learning course?

 Distance learning courses require a high degree of commitment on your part.
 You need to be a self-motivated and independent learner.
 If you tend to wait until the last minute to finish assignments and readings, this type of learning is not recommended.
+Also, if the subject is one that you may have difficulty learning or you dislike, it is not recommended that you take that class via the web.

 What software and hardware do I need for web-based courses?